XBRL is an Extra Fancy Knowledge Graph

 - Guidance: There is a boatload of guidance provided to help you use XBRL correctly such as the Seattle Method and the forthcoming OMG Standard Business Report Model (SBRM).
 While the Seattle Method is more for financial statements, the ideas can also be applied to general business reporting.

-- Global context: Information in XBRL can be represented with global context using identifiers and namespaces.
+- Global context: Information in XBRL can be represented with global context using identifiers and namespaces like an IRI.

 - The Story of Our New Language